Matherunner/tastools/doc/health.rst

 finally completes, the final ``ApplyMultiDamage`` then inflicts the damage dealt by the one pellet onto the desired crate.
-Since ``ApplyMultiDamage`` does not rely on tracing functions to determine the target entity, but rather, it uses ``gMultiDamage->pEntity`` a moment ago, the damage will be successfully inflicted which triggers the second ``TakeDamage`` call for the desired crate.
+Since ``ApplyMultiDamage`` does not rely on tracing functions to determine the target entity, but rather, it uses ``gMultiDamage->pEntity`` set a moment ago, the damage will be successfully inflicted which triggers the second ``TakeDamage`` call for the desired crate.
 This will again causes it to spawn the associated item.

 One assumption we made in the description above is that the loop in ``FireBulletsPlayer`` breaks the explosion crate first.
 If this is not the